 The technology behind the shore power systems we’re familiar with, and that most of us are plugging into our boats, was developed in about 1938.
 Traditional twist-lock shore power hardware is okay except for several big problems.
 It’s barely water-resistant, with annoying black screw-on sealing rings that tend to crack or get cross-threaded (and that many boaters don’t even use in the first place).
 Traditional shore power hardware also has wimpy electrical contacts with minimal contact area, so there’s a good chance of arcing and poor connections.
 Water gets into the hardware joining the male plugs and female connectors, causing corrosion, high resistance and poor conductivity, and overheating when this electrical stuff getting wet.

-Marinco’s new system (which is exclusively available through West Marine for 2012) addresses some of the problems with traditional shore power.
+Marinco’s new system, which addresses some of the problems with traditional shore power.
 Marinco uses the traditional old NEMA-configured patterns for the contacts on the entire range of connectors, so their new products are backwards-compatible with your old dock outlets, boat inlets and adapters (unlike the SmartPlug, which requires that you replace your whole system, or use a dual-configuration adapter).

 They’ve done away with the threaded sealing ring and created a clever one-handed locking system.
 It has a better waterproof seal using their new jaw clamp, an integral LED light to help you find your way to the boat inlet in the dark, a secondary lock for a more secure hookup, and an LED power indicator so you’ll know that power is flowing through your cord.
 That’s the good news.

 The bad news is that the EEL system continues the same smaller electrical pins as before, so the SmartPlug has the advantage of bigger contacts.
 Overall, it looks to us like both the EEL and SmartPlug are excellent upgrades if you’re shopping for new components.